magmamaintained/Magma-1.18.2/README.md

    1. Or Download the latest jar from [Magma Site](https://magmafoundation.org/)
 2. Make a new directory (folder) for the server
 3. Move the jar that you downloaded into the new directory
-4. Run the jar with your command prompt or terminal, going to your directory and entering `java -jar Magma-[version]-sever.jar`.
+4. Run the jar with your command prompt or terminal, going to your directory and entering `java -jar Magma-[version]-server.jar`.
 Change [version] to your Magma version number.

 ### Building the sources